The best way to get a good, well-rounded picture of your adrenal function is to do a 24-hour saliva cortisol test.

 This is a test kit that you can order directly from the lab yourself, or your doctor can provide you one which you then take home and complete.
 These home hormone saliva test kits have you collect a saliva sample in a small vial at 4 specific times of day (approximately 7 am, 11 am, 4pm and 11 pm).
 After you have collected your 4 specimens, you mail the kit to the lab for analysis.
-The test kit usually costs around $175., and includes the cost of analysis.
+The test kit usually costs around $145., and includes the cost of analysis.
 Tests ordered from True Health Labs typically have a 5-7 day turnaround before you are emailed your test results.
 You can also book a consultation with their staff physican to review your results for an additional fee.

-**Please note that unfortunately, due to state laws, these home hormone tests are NOT available for purchase by residents of the states of California or New York.**
+**Please note that unfortunately, due to state laws, these home hormone tests are NOT available for purchase by residents of the state of New York, and possibly others.**

 To measure the levels of cortisol hormone, saliva test results are far superior to blood tests.
 Saliva testing measures the active form of hormones, referred to as "free hormones".
 Blood tests measure both the active form of the hormone, as well as the inactive form, making it look as if you have enough of the hormone, even though some of it is unavailable to your body.
 For your purpose, you want to look at just the active levels of adrenal hormones.